Variations on a Theme of Frank Bridge: Structure

 A typical performance of the work lasts around 27 minutes.

 Ballet arrangements

 In 1942 Colin McPhee, a close friend of Britten's, arranged the Variations for two pianos, to be used for Lew Christensen's ballet Jinx.

 In 1949, Arthur Oldham, the only private pupil Britten ever had, arranged the work for full symphony orchestra, for Frederick Ashton's ballet Le Rêve de Léonor.
 This had its first performance on 26 April 1949 at the Prince's Theatre, London, by the Ballet de Paris de Roland Petit.

 Twyla Tharp has also used the music for a ballet, How Near Heaven.

+Hans van Manen created the choreography Frank Bridge Variations for the composition in 2005, for the Dutch National Ballet with set and costume design by Keso Dekker.